matloff/TidyverseSkeptic/README.md

 f(x) %>%  g() %>% h()
 ```

-Again, the pitch made is that this is "English," in this case reading
+Again, the pitch made is that this is "English," in this case in the
-left-to-right.
-But again, one might question just how valuable that is,
+sense of reading left-to-right.
+But again, one might question just how
-and in any event, I personally tend to write such code left-to-right
+valuable that is, and in any event, I personally tend to write such code
-anyway, *without* using pipes:
+left-to-right anyway, *without* using pipes:

 ``` r
 a <- f(x)